Landscape Architecture (LA)

 Prereq: LA 6020

-Theory and methods of landscape design at a variety of scales to achieve desired cultural and biophysical impacts.
-Development and use of performance metrics drawn from design, humanities, and science.
-Construction of integrated rhetorical structures of representation and analysis and critical viewpoints to create rigorous design 'arguments' and meaningful, just and vibrant environments.
+Theory and methods of landscape design at a variety of scales to achieve desired outcomes.
+Introduction to performance metrics drawn from design, humanities, and science.
+Development of program, inventory, and analysis to propose rigorous design "arguments" and meaningful, just and vibrant environments.
+(Typically Offered: Fall)

 Credits: 6.
 Contact Hours: Studio 12.